“All disease begins in the gut”

 - Immune system issues / Auto-immune diseases

-Generally, two different functional tests are utilized in the Gastrointestinal Foundations Program to get a bird’s eye view of the gastrointestinal system: The Mediator Release Food Inflammation (MRT) test and the GI-Map DNA Stool Analysis test.
+Generally, two different functional tests are utilized in the Gut Healing Foundations Program to get an in-depth understanding of the gastrointestinal system: The Mediator Release Food Inflammation (MRT) test and the GI-Map DNA Stool Analysis test.